hemantpande/blog-processing-kata/readme.md

 - Making better choice of algorithms

 ## Problem statement
-As a developer that writes blog posts I want a tool that helps me to understand better the text I am writing.
+As a developer, that writes blog posts I want a tool that helps me to understand better the text I am writing.

 For that I need a way to know the following: